 Yerba mate provides an energy boost similar to coffee, but with less caffeine and more nutrients.
-Learn all about yerba mate’s many health benefits.
+Learn about mate’s top mental & physical health benefits.

 Billions of people start the day with a hot cup of coffee or tea.

-But in some parts of the world, people wake up with a drink you may not be familiar with — yerba mate.
+But in some parts of the world, people wake up with a drink that offers more brain and health benefits than either — yerba mate.

-Yerba mate is a traditional South American brew that’s been said to offer the “strength of coffee, the health benefits of tea, and the euphoria of chocolate” all in one beverage.
+Yerba mate, or mate for short, is a traditional South American brew that’s been said to offer the “strength of coffee, the health benefits of tea, and the euphoria of chocolate.”

 It was called “the drink of the gods” by many indigenous South Americans and later “the green gold of the Indios” by European settlers.

-First, let’s take a look at the many evidence-based benefits of yerba mate.
+First, let’s take a look at the many evidence-based mental and physical health benefits of yerba mate.

-Then we’ll explore how to prepare and drink yerba mate tea for maximum health and enjoyment, and the fewest side effects.
+Then we’ll explore how to prepare and drink yerba mate tea for maximum health and enjoyment.

 What Is Yerba Mate?